ADO NET Source

 If the data is a non-large UDT, the system converts the data to DT_BYTES.

 If the data is a non-large UDT, and the Length property of the column on the database is set to -1 or a value greater than 8,000 bytes, the system converts the data to DT_IMAGE.
+For more information about column properties, see Modifying Column Properties.

 If the data is a large UDT, the system converts the data to DT_IMAGE.

 If the ADO NET source is not configured to use error output, the system streams the data to the DT_IMAGE column in chunks of 8,000 bytes.
 If the ADO NET source is configured to use error output, the system passes the whole array of bytes to the DT_IMAGE column.
-For more information about how to configure components to use error output, see Error Handling in Data.
+For more information about how to configure components to use error output, see Handling Errors in Data.

 For more information about the Integration Services data types, supported data type conversions, and data type mapping across certain databases including SQL Server, see Integration Services Data Types.